ISMAIL-54/OverTheWire-challenges/Bandit.md

 ------------------------------------------------------------------
 ### Level 7 &rarr; Level 8
 The password for the next level is in the **data.txt** file next to the word **millionth**.
-I printed out the content of the file and piped the output to the **grep** command, looking for the word **millionth**.
+I printed the line containing the word **millionth** using the **grep** command.

 ![bandit7](/Img/Bandit/bandit07.png)

     User: bandit8
-    Password: TESKZC0XvTetK0S9xNwm25STk5iWrBvP
+    Password: dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc

 ------------------------------------------------------------------
 ### Level 8 &rarr; Level 9
 The password is in a file in the home directory named **data.txt**, the file contains many lines but the password is the only line of text that appears only once.
-I therefore sorted the file in ascending alphabetical order, then printed only the unique lines, obtaining an output of a single line containing the password:
+I therefore sorted the file in ascending alphanumerical order, then printed only the unique lines, obtaining an output of a single line containing the password:

 ![bandit8](/Img/Bandit/bandit08.png)

     User bandit9
-    Password: EN632PlfYiZbn3PhVK3XOGSlNInNE00t
+    Password: 4CKMh1JI91bUIZZPXDqGanal4xvAg0JM

 ------------------------------------------------------------------
 ### Level 9 &rarr; Level 10